Splamy/TS3AudioBot/README.md

 it will ask you a few questions.
 1. Close the bot again and configure your `rights.toml` to your desires.
-You can use the template rules and assign your admin as suggested in the automatically generated file, or dive into the Rights syntax [here](https://github.com/Splamy/TS3AudioBot/wiki/Rights).
+You can use the template rules and assign your admin as suggested in the automatically generated file, or dive into the rights syntax [here](https://github.com/Splamy/TS3AudioBot/wiki/Rights).
 1. Start the bot again.
-1. This step is optional but highly recommeded for everything to work properly.
+1. This step is optional but highly recommended for everything to work properly.
    - Create a privilege key for the ServerAdmin group (or a group which has equivalent rights).
    - Send the bot in a private message `!bot setup <privilege key>`.
 1. Congratz, you're done!
 Enjoy listening to your favourite music, experimenting with the crazy command system or do whatever you whish to do ;).
-For further reading check out the [CommandSystem](https://github.com/Splamy/TS3AudioBot/wiki/CommandSystem)
+For further reading check out the [CommandSystem](https://github.com/Splamy/TS3AudioBot/wiki/CommandSystem).

 ## Building manually